Shazankk/BayesianBatteryHealthForecasting/README.md

 https://www.kaggle.com/code/shagodg/ev-car-charging-eda-and-questionaire

-## Conclusions and Future Worke updates
+## Conclusions and Future Work updates

 The Bayesian framework successfully captures the uncertainty in battery health prediction, providing more reliable forecasts for battery end-of-life.
 Future work will focus on:4.
 Optimizing computational efficiency for edge deployment